Particular/docs.particular.net/nservicebus/upgrades/5to6-recoverability.md

 ### When Upgrading from Versions 5 and below

 In NServiceBus Versions 5 and below, the [Delayed Retries](/nservicebus/recoverability/#delayed-retries) of NServiceBus used the `[endpoint_name].Retries` queue to durably store messages before persisting them for retries.
 When upgrading a Version 5 endpoint to Version 6, during the process of stopping the endpoint, there is a possibility that the .retries queue may contain some of these messages that were meant to be delayed and retried.
 Therefore to prevent message loss, when starting up a Version 6 endpoint, the .retries satellite receiver runs to serve a one-time purpose of forwarding those messages from the `.retries` queue to the endpoint's main queue to be retried appropriately.
-Once this is done, while the satellite receiver continues to run, it is not necessary as Version 6 does not utilize this queue any longer.

-Letting this satellite run after the upgrade process depends on the choice of transport and the upgrade policies.

-For endpoints that use SqlServer or Msmq as transport, running the satellite receiver might have a performance implication, as it involves a constant polling to check for messages in the .retries queue.
-If this is not desired, Version 6 introduces a configurable option to turn this satellite off.
-A subsequent deployment that disables the satellite and deletes the .retries queue can be done once the endpoint is running on Version 6.
+Once the upgrade is done the receiver can be safely [disabled](/nservicebus/recoverability/configure-delayed-retries/#legacy-.retries-message-receiver) and the `.Retries` queue can be safely deleted.

 ### When Creating New Endpoints using Version 6

 In Version 6, the only reason that the .retries queue exists is so that Version 5 endpoints can be migrated to Version 6 without any message loss.
 Any endpoints that are written purely using Version 6, can safely use the following configuration API to disable the satellite from even starting.

-### Disabling the Retry Satellite via Configuration.

-To disable the  `.Retries` satellite via code:

-snippet: 5to6-DisableLegacyRetriesSatellite

-As part of the deployment of this change, the Ops team can safely delete the `.Retries` queue.

-INFO: This configuration API will be obsoleted and removed in Version 7.